Christopher83/linaro_toolchains_2014/README.md

        http://forum.xda-developers.com/showthread.php?t=2098133

+- The toolchains with "arm-cortex_a15-linux-gnueabi" prefix are optimized for Cortex-A15 cpu with Neon-VFPv4 technology support
+- The toolchains with "arm-cortex_a9-linux-gnueabi" prefix are optimized for Cortex-A9 cpu with Neon-VFPv3 technology support
+- The toolchains with "arm-cortex_a8-linux-gnueabi" prefix are optimized for Cortex-A8 cpu with Neon-VFPv3 technology support (like Qualcomm Snapdragon Scorpion cpu mounted on Samsung S Plus I9001)
 - The toolchains with "arm-linux-gnueabi" prefix are built for generic Cortex-A cpu and configured with similar settings to those of the latest Linaro toolchains
-- The toolchains with "arm-cortex_a8-linux-gnueabi" prefix are optimized for Cortex-A8 cpu with Neon technology support (like Qualcomm Snapdragon Scorpion cpu mounted on Samsung S Plus I9001)

 I hope you find them useful...
 Let me know.